ezgranet/luacensor/README.md

 ## Licence
 This projected is licensed under the LPPL.
+Redacted is licensed under the OFL.